sbacchio/lqcd.eu/eurolat.rst

 -----------------------

-To ensure a wide participation in deciding on the way forward, the Ad hoc committee was charged with the preparation of a meeting at :ref:`Lattice 2020 <Lattice2020>` (**canceled**).
-Since the Lattice 2020 conference has been canceled, please subscribe to the :ref:`Mailing List` to be informed about the upcoming meeting for the creation of EuroLat, which should be attended by scientists (postdoctoral level and higher) who are affiliated with a European institution.
-During the meeting various issues related to the creation of the EuroLat association will be discussed as well as an Executive Committee of EuroLat will be set up.
+To ensure a wide participation in deciding on the way forward, the Ad hoc committee was charged with the preparation of a meeting at :ref:`Lattice 2020 <Lattice2020>`.
+Since the Lattice 2020 conference has subsequently been canceled, please subscribe to the :ref:`Mailing List` to be informed about the next possible upcoming meeting that will be open to all scientists in this research area (postdoctoral level and higher) who are affiliated with a European institution.
+During the meeting various issues related to the possible creation of the EuroLat association will be discussed including its Executive Committee.

 Ad hoc Committee